Protein powder vs protein bar: which one is better for quick gains and weight loss?

 That's when protein supplements come into play.
-Notice the word 'supplement': you don't want to cover all your daily protein need using either protein powder or protein bars.
-But having a quick protein shake mid-morning or a protein bar after the workout can effectively top up your protein levels and help recover faster and/or curb cravings.
+Notice the word 'supplement': you don't want to cover all your daily protein needs using either protein powder or protein bars.
+But having a quick protein shake mid-morning or a protein bar after the workout can effectively top up your protein levels, help you recover faster, and curb cravings.

 Protein powders are high in protein and low in carbohydrates and fats.
 This applies to both the whey and whey variety.
 As a rule of thumb, you would like to have at least 22 grams of protein in each 30-gram serving for it to be considered a decent quality product.
 If the protein concentration is lower than this, you might find more additives and/or sugar in the product, which is not ideal.

 Protein bars, on the other hand, have a higher calorie and carbohydrate content than powders.
 They have a higher fibre content too, which is not a bad thing because this also means that protein bars will leave you more satisfied than protein shakes.
 Chewing on protein bars give these type of snacks the competitive edge when it comes to feeling fuller compared to chugging down protein shakes.

 The higher calorie content of protein bars doesn't mean they are actually high in calories.
 Compared to a Double Decker bar, even the worst protein bar is a better choice, nutritionally speaking.
 Decent protein bars contain anything between 200-250 calories and 15-25 grams of protein per bar.
 Try to avoid protein bars with high sugar content.

 Consuming protein powder is 'cleaner' than eating protein bars.
 This means that protein powders generally contain much less of everything else but protein, as opposed to protein bars which have some fibre, some carbohydrates etc. Protein powders allow people to fine-tune their macronutrient mix more precisely, not to mention that protein from a less-fibrous protein shake will get absorbed quicker than protein from a bar.